Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Introduction

 \subsection{Contributions}

 The aim of this paper is to establish the framework of complex-valued STGCN and elucidate how they can be applied to power grid signals inference problems.
-Our main contributions are as follows: \begin{itemize} \item We combine the ideas in \cite{leung1991complex} and \cite{bruna2014spectral} and generalize the training of graph convolutional neural networks (GCN) so that they can operate complex domain, with complex-valued graph shift operators (GSO) and complex-valued graph signals.
-We prove that transfer error and GSO permutation error of complex-valued GCNs are bounded.
-Compared with the bound derived in \cite{gama2020stability} that requires very strict assumptions about the permutations, our proposed theorems are more practical to show the stability of Cplx-GCN across multiple layers. \item We further extend GCN to process streaming data through Cplx-STGCN architectures.
-We theoretically prove that the error propagation in the multilayer complex neural networks is also bounded. \item We show how to apply correctly this framework to power systems.
+Our main contributions are as follows: \begin{itemize} \item We combine the ideas in \cite{leung1991complex} and \cite{bruna2014spectral} and generalize the training of graph convolutional neural networks (GCN) so that they can operate complex domain, with complex-valued graph shift operators (GSO) and complex-valued graph signals. \item We provide analytical bounds for the impact of perturbations in the GSO, and derive bounds for how the error propagates through the multi-layer GNN structure. \item We further extend GCN to process streaming data through Cplx-STGCN architectures. \item We show how to apply correctly this framework to power systems.
 This entails choosing as input the voltage phasors signals, the admittance matrix as our GSO, and the Graph Fourier basis suggested in \cite{ramakrishna2021gridgraph}. \item We show that our method outperforms the prior art in detecting and localizing FDI attacks as well as in PSSE and PSSF mean squared error (MSE) performance.
 We also empirically evaluate the sensitivity of the architecture to model changes.

 \end{itemize}